arandilopez/dotfiles/README.md

-# arandilopez' holman dotfiles fork
+# Arandilopez' holman dotfiles fork

 Your dotfiles are how you personalize your system.
 These are mine.